MutsFM/computercraft/trafficlights/README.md

 > TOO ADJUST For example, the program `tl-2plus1` should be named `trafficlight` on your traffic light computer in Minecraft.

+For more detailed information on the files, see the section on individual files.

 ## Traffic Lights for Vehicles and Pedestrians, with Pedestrian Detection

 This use case requires you to place **two** computers: a traffic light computer and a pedestrian light computer.
 You also need to install the monitors for the desired amount of traffic lights and pedestrian lights.